-In 2008 the Florida legislature abolished the concept of custody in favor of the twin concepts of allocation of parenting time and allocation of decisional authority.
+In 2008 the Florida legislature abolished the concept of child custody in favor of the twin concepts of allocation of parenting time and allocation of decisional authority.
 Fla.
 Stat.
 Sec.
 61.13.
 This eliminated the victory of gaining full custody and the taboo of losing custody by reducing custody to its fundamental parts.

 Allocation of parenting time is merely a schedule of when the child will spend time with each respective parent.
 If one parent has the vast majority of the time with the child, that parent has de facto custody as per the old law.